Yanagisawa Bronze Tenor Sax Necks

 Players with the lighter weight Yanagisawa models like the T901 or the T-WO1 will find that adding the Yanagisawa bronze tenor sax neck is an easy way to add additional tonal complexity to their horn at an affordable price!

-- T902 Replacement Neck – Top Mount octave mechanism
+- TWO20 Replacement Neck – Underslung octave mechanism (replaces T992 neck)

-- TWO2 Replacement Neck – Top Mount octave mechanism with Yanagisawa medallion on back.
+- TWO2 Replacement Neck – Top Mount octave mechanism with Yanagisawa medallion on back (replaces T902 neck)

 Identifying a WO Neck from a 9 Series